 Matt Wilkerson is entering his eighth year as Hanover’s head coach for men's soccer.
-In his six seasons, the program has made significant progress and established multiple school records.
+In his seven seasons, the program has made significant progress and established multiple school records.

-In recent years, the Hanover men's soccer program has ascended to the top of the Heartland Collegiate Athletic Conference, including a regular season title in 2015, followed by a tournament championship and NCAA Division III National Tournament appearance in 2016.
-In each of the last three years, 2015, 2016 and 2017, the Panthers have won double-digit matches overall, inlcuding seven victories each season in the HCAC.
+In recent years, the Hanover men's soccer program has ascended to the top of the Heartland Collegiate Athletic Conference, including a regular season title in 2015 and 2018, followed by a tournament championship and NCAA Division III National Tournament appearance in 2016.
+In each of the last four years, 2015, 2016, 2017 and 2018, the Panthers have won double-digit matches overall, including seven or more victories each season in the HCAC.

 During his first year the team finished with a 7-7-4 record and the first .500 finish since 2006.
 Defensively, the team lowered the number of goals allowed from 49 in 2011 to 22 in 2012.
 They also claimed impressive results with two teams that participated in the NCAA tournament, including a 2-2 draw with Thomas More and a 0-0 draw with nationally-ranked DePauw.
 The team finished in fifth place in the HCAC and placed three players on All-Conference teams.

 2013 was a record breaking year for the program.
 The team set the then school records for total wins (10), longest winning streak (6) and most conference wins (6).
 The Panthers finished with a 10-8-2 record and advanced to the semi-finalist of the HCAC tournament.
 Four players received All-Conference awards.
 Matthew Eldridge was named the Conference Newcomer of the Year.
 Two players were named Academic All-Region.

 Overall, Wilkerson has produced a 86-52-17 (.645) overall mark in his eight seasons at Hanover, while also accumulating a 49-15-8 (.779) record in conference play.